A question from an Audio Masterclass website visitor...

-"How can I eliminate feedback from an acoustic guitar on a live show? sometimes I use a Shure SM57 to mic congas because my band has an acoustic African set up and it also sometimes give me feedback.
+"How can I eliminate feedback from an acoustic guitar in a live show?
+Also, sometimes I use a Shure SM57 to mic congas because my band has an acoustic African set up and it also sometimes give me feedback.
 What shall I do to get rid of the feedback?"

 OK, this is two questions for the price of one.
 Firstly, the acoustic guitar...